jimrybarski/fylm_critic/controller/plan.md

   - init: looks for existing DB files and image files, figure out state of processing
   - preprocess: registration and rotation correction
-  - location: define the locations of channels, and figure out if they have cells in them
-  - track: define the sizes and positions of cells
-  - kymograph: make kymographs from old pole cells
+  - analyze: define the locations of channels, and figure out if they have cells in them define the sizes and positions of cells extracts information from defined cells (fluorescence, puncta, etc.) make kymographs from old pole cells
-  - movie: makes movies
-  - analyze: extracts information from defined cells (fluorescence, puncta, etc.)
   - train: select data for supervised learning processes